-Luxembourg resident Noteholders and Couponholders, and Luxembourg non-resident Noteholders and Couponholders who have a permanent establishment or a permanent representative in Luxembourg to which or whom the Notes and Coupons are attributable, are subject to Luxembourg net wealth tax on such Notes and Coupons, except if the Noteholder or Couponholder is (i) a resident or non-resident individual taxpayer, (ii) an undertaking for collective investment subject to the amended law of 17 December 2010, (iii) a securitisation company governed by the amended law of 22 March 2004 on securitisation, (iv) a company governed by the amended law of 15 June 2004 on venture capital vehicles; (v) a specialised investment fund governed by the amended law of 11 May 2007; (vi) a family wealth management company governed by the amended law of 11 May 2007; (vii) a professional pension institution governed by the amended law dated 13 July 2005; or (viii) a reserved alternative investment fund governed by the law of 23 July 2016.
+Luxembourg resident Noteholders and Couponholders, and Luxembourg non-resident Noteholders and Couponholders who have a permanent establishment or a permanent representative in Luxembourg to which or whom the Notes and Coupons are attributable, are subject to Luxembourg net wealth tax on such Notes and Coupons, except if the Noteholder or Couponholder is (i) a resident or non-resident individual taxpayer, (ii) an undertaking for collective investment subject to the amended law of 17 December 2010, (iii) a securitisation vehicle governed by the amended law of 22 March 2004 on securitisation, (iv) a company governed by the amended law of 15 June 2004 on venture capital vehicles; (v) a specialised investment fund governed by the amended law of 11 May 2007; (vi) a family wealth management company governed by the amended law of 11 May 2007; (vii) a professional pension institution governed by the amended law dated 13 July 2005; or (viii) a reserved alternative investment fund governed by the law of 23 July 2016.

-However, (i) a securitization company governed by the amended law of 22 March 2004 on securitization, (ii) a company governed by the amended law of 15 June 2004 on venture capital vehicles, (iii) a professional pension institution governed by the amended law dated 13 July 2005, and (iv) a reserved alternative investment funds (opting for the treatment as a venture capital vehicle) governed by the law of 23 July 2016 remain subject to minimum net wealth tax.
+However, (i) a securitisation company governed by the amended law of 22 March 2004 on securitisation, (ii) an opaque company governed by the amended law of 15 June 2004 on venture capital vehicles, (iii) a professional pension institution governed by the amended law dated 13 July 2005, and (iv) an opaque reserved alternative investment fund treated as a venture capital vehicle for Luxembourg tax purposes and governed by the law of 23 July 2016 remain subject to the minimum net wealth tax.